 Raumbild and This Blog

-I created this blog to share my collections with the public, to invite discussion, and to get help from its readers in identifying people & places in my various amateur sets, starting with the Puthon Collection.
-One of my collections – not a major collection, but I have quite a few – is Raumbild.
+I created this blog to share my collections with the public, to invite discussion, and to get help from its readers in identifying people & places in my various amateur sets.
+One of my major collections is Raumbild.
 While historians and artists might be able to look at Nazi propaganda, put it in its historic context, and not blink an eye, I am also acutely aware of the fact that seeing such images might offend or cause discomfort, anger, or trauma for some sectors of the population.
 So it’s been quite a quandary figuring out how to display Raumbild works without inadvertently upsetting anybody.

 It’s tricky, because I can’t find any way within the WordPress software to use a slider or button to hide all posts with a particular tag or category.
 So here’s how I intend to go about displaying Raumbild stereography from the Nazi era on this blog: